Jako/LangRouter/docs/usage.md

 generated thumbnail path of the snippet/output filter will contain the `{base_url}{cultureKey}` prefix.

-Then you need an additional .htaccess rule that removes this prefix.
-You have to change the list of culture keys in the following example.
-It has to be inserted before the friendly URLs part:
+On the other hand, you can add an additional .htaccess rule that removes this prefix.
+In the following example, you need to change the list of culture keys.
+It must be inserted before the friendly URLs part:

 ```
 RewriteCond %{REQUEST_FILENAME} !-d